-Governors are not employees and, while they are responsible for ensuring there is a whistleblowing procedure in place, they are not protected under the PIDA.
+Local Governors and Trustees are not employees and, while they are responsible for ensuring there is a whistleblowing procedure in place, they are not protected under the PIDA.

-Good practice principles
+7. Good practice principles

-The Trust will implement the core whistleblowing principles, as outlined in the 'Freedom to speak up report', to ensure that whistleblowing procedures are fair, clear and consistent.
+Schools within the Trust will implement the core whistleblowing principles, as outlined in the 'Freedom to speak up report', to ensure that whistleblowing procedures are fair, clear and consistent.

-The Trust will implement a culture of change by ensuring the following principles are reflected in our ethos and values - there will be a culture:
+Each school will implement a culture of change by ensuring the following principles are reflected in our ethos and values - there will be a culture: